jmlivingston/repl/README.md

 # JavaScript Code REPL

-A minimalist Webpack 3.x and Babel 6.x project for playing around with JavaScript features.
+A minimalist Webpack 3.x and Babel 6.x project without all the clutter for playing around with JavaScript features.
 The only other libraries are Bootstrap for styling and <a target="_blank" title="standard" href="https://github.com/standard/standard">standard</a> for linting.
 Both can be easily removed.

 ---